jwl-7/c0de_gr1nd/python_explanations/phone_number_mnemonic.md

     </tr>
 </table>

-Write a program which takes as input a phone number, specified as a string of digits, and returns all possible character sequences that correspond to the phone number.
-The cell phone keypad is specified by a mapping that takes a digit and returns the corresponding set of characters.
-The character sequences do not have to be legal words or phrases.
+Given a string of digits, compute all the letter combinations possible.

 ## Example
 ```